 Even if proper precautions were not taken during the construction phase, or if the wall was not allowed to dry thoroughly and then cleaned with NMD 80, there are still other options for removing the unsightly stains.

-**For more information on our position regarding Manganese and Vanadium stains, please review our issue statement.
+**For more information on our position regarding Manganese and Vanadium stains, please review our Vanadium and Manganese Issue Statement.